It is normal to think about issues, but when does what we think, spill over into our emotions, and cause us to have health problems.

 In 1947 the World Health Organisation defined health as “a state of complete physical, mental and social wellbeing.”
-Until now governments and healthcare practitioners have given precedence to promoting physical wellbeing, but a recent paper, Our Healthier Nation concludes that this may need to change.
+Until now governments and healthcare practitioners have given precedence to promoting physical wellbeing, but a recent paper, ‘Our Healthier Nation’ concludes this may need to change.

+It is wholly inadequate.
 The concept of mental and social wellbeing is less well defined than that of physical wellbeing, but the link between our emotional health and wellbeing is emerging as an important part of illness.

 Animal studies provide supporting evidence that emotional distress can lead to physical illness by affecting the immune response.
 Health related lifestyles, provide the basis for an alternative, potentially complementary link.
-For instance, smoking, drinking, and the consumption of high fat foods are all valued by the public for their ability to relieve emotional distress and this behaviour is providing the link that physical disease may be the consequence of emotional distress.
+For example, smoking, drinking, and the consumption of high fat foods are all valued by the public for their ability to relieve emotional distress and this behaviour is providing the link that physical disease may be the consequence of emotional distress.

 Several studies have shown that social and emotional support can protect against premature mortality, prevent illness, and aid recovery.
 It is plausible that these could act by reducing emotional distress.
 Various studies also suggest that as important for health as our income is, our social links and organisation (civic participation, social trust) is of emotional benefit.

-Solutions to public health problems like inequalities in health and unhealthy lifestyles may therefore contribute to a problem with our emotional and physical health.
+Solutions to public health problems like inequalities in health and unhealthy lifestyles may therefore contribute to a problem with emotional and physical health.
 A further body of research shows that unresolved emotional distress in childhood is an important cause of emotional distress in adulthood.